dreamking60/d3-start-to-finish-leanpub/manuscript/19 PRACTICAL Add labels.md

 }
 ```

-Two new properties `labelText` and `labelOffset` are added to each object. `labelText` represents the label text.
-Some of labels will overlap due to their length so we also add a function `getTruncatedLabel` which truncates a label to a maximum of 10 characters. `labelOffset` is the vertical position of each label (with respect to the circle center) and is computed from `cellWidth` and `labelHeight`.
+Two new properties `labelText` and `labelOffset` are added to each item. `labelText` represents the label text.
+Some of labels will overlap due to their length so we also add a function `getTruncatedLabel` which truncates a label to a maximum of 10 characters. `labelOffset` is the vertical position of each label (with respect to the circle center) and is computed from `maxRadius` and `labelHeight`.
+We also add `labelHeight` to  `cellHeight` to make each grid cell taller to accomodate the label.

 Now `layoutData` looks like: